sosshik/catninja-api-test/README.md

 ## Overview

 Hello, my name is Saknovskyi Oleksii, this is my solution to the test given by ContentQuo.
 This app makes `GET` request to the API https://catfact.ninja/breeds to get list of cat breeds (you can set the amount of cat breeds that app will GET from the API using `-limit` flag) and creates the file out.json.
 That out.json file stores breeds grouped by country.
-Breeds in country groups sorted by their coat.
+Breeds in country groups sorted by length of their coat.

 ## How to run